 Safer Cities Program

-The Safer Cities Program is investing $30 million over two years to help improve perceptions of safety in our cities and towns, particularly for women, girls and gender diverse people.
+The Safer Cities Program has invested $30 million to help improve perceptions of safety in our cities and towns, particularly for women, girls and gender diverse people.

 The program has three aims, which are aligned with the United Nations Safer Cities for Girls program: